akshay-k-a-dev/AUTOMATIC-SCHOOL-BELL/README.md

 ## License

-This project is open-source and available under the MIT License.
+This project is open-source and available under the GNU GLP V3.
 Feel free to modify and distribute.

 ## Acknowledgments